Restaurants, country pubs and dining in Sussex

 Located on the foot of the South Downs in a small village called Findon, this Sussex restaurant is open for weekday lunches, evenings and weekends and offers quite a varied menu, all delightfully prepared.
 The owner Sinan is somewhat of an exhibitionist when it comes to presentation and his food would be best described as a fusion of European flavours.
 Try it on a summers day and make sure you sit outback under their vines.

 Ben McKellar, chef-owner of the Gingerman group of restaurants and pubs, doesn’t know it, but he’s responsible for our frequent outings to the Sussex countryside and he provides great reasons to do so.
 This pub is a twist on the Gingerman restaurant and the food feels a lot more assured.
 Can get a little busy on popular days so please book in advance.
 Perhaps combine it with a trip to Devils Dyke.
+Ben and his team have been setting the standard in Brighton and beyond for quite some time now.

 The Anchor Inn, Barcombe, Lewes